Métaprogramme DIGIT-BIO. Crédit photo : @REZOOmarketing

 Biological systems from the cell to the individual and the population in their environment(s).

-Axis 1 : Understand
+Axis 1 : Understanding

 Understanding biological processes, their regulation and how these processes interact or cooperate.